 As we’ve come to expect from Adobe, the service is front-ended with a beautiful, engaging user experience.
 Uploading documents is very simple, with the ability to upload multiple documents at once.
 With a single-page UI, you can select your documents to upload, identify permissions associated with viewing/reviewing the documents, and then upload.
 I’d like to see a desktop application to accomplish this through drag-and-drop though…

 In summary, I’m very excited about the potential here with “Share” and the work the Adobe team is putting into this solution area.
-Congrats to the team for pulling this off so quickly and allowing us to benefit from the work involved!
+Congrats to team for pulling this off quickly and allowing us benefit from work involved!

 ConnectSolutions has just "sneaked" a Beta of "MeetingPulse," a desktop application fully integrated with Acrobat Connect.
 The app is based on Adobe AIR, and provides instant access to Connect meeting rooms, allowing users to quickly access their meeting rooms, be notified of participants joining their rooms, and viewing historical trends in their meeting usage.

 The application is free to the Adobe Acrobat Connect community, and is available for download at: http://labs.connectsolutions.com

 For more information on the app, visit the official ConnectSolutions blog

 It’s been awhile since I’ve posted here, but it is not because I’ve been lazy.
 I’ve recently left Adobe to start a new business, and as a result, have been burning the midnight-oil to get that off the ground.
 The new business is focused on providing managed services, with an initial focus on web conferencing.
 If you’ve followed this blog, then you won’t be too surprised to hear that the web conferencing software of choice is Acrobat Connect.